-The colouring must be typical of the variety on at least one third of the surface of the fruit.

-[Proposal by South Africa to move sentence about colouring below table.]

-Remark by Germany: Whether the sentence proposed for deletion is necessary while the minima of colouring are defined should be discussed.

-Remark by South Africa: South Africa supports the inclusion of this paragraph since sometimes when Satsumas are harvested mature but not yet fully coloured, they can then be shipped slightly greener (instead of degreening) to still “reach the colour typical of the variety at their destination point.

-Mandarins (easy peelers) meeting these maturity requirements may be “degreened”.
-This treatment is only permitted if the other natural organoleptic characteristics are not modified.
+Option 1 delete all ref to degreening

+Option 2 [Mandarins meeting the minimum maturity requirements specified in the table above may be “degreened”.]

 C. Classification

-Mandarins (easy peelers) are classified in three classes, as defined below:
+Mandarins are classified in three classes, as defined below:

 (i) "Extra" Class

-Mandarins (easy peelers) in this class must be of superior quality.
-It must be characteristic of the variety and/or the species.
+Mandarins in this class must be of superior quality.
+It must be characteristic of the variety and/or species.

 It must be free from defects, with the exception of very slight superficial defects, provided these do not affect the general appearance of the produce, the quality, the keeping quality and presentation in the package.